Emulebest/DotaHaskellAnalytics/README.md

 - [ ] Improve compile times for Haskell in Docker (not sure if it is possible, but it takes a lot of time to compile the project in Docker)
 - [ ] Since there is a delay between requests, it would be possible to write records to database between API invocations
 - [ ] Improve the readability of the chart

+## License

+Distributed under the MIT license.
+See LICENSE for more information.